Domestic work makes all other work possible.

-We organize to achieve the dignity, respect and professionalism our work deserves!
+We organize to achieve the dignity, respect, and professionalism this work deserves.

-States where we've won victories for Domestic Workers
+States and cities where we've won victories for Domestic Workers.

 Our Board of Directors is composed primarily of domestic workers, women like: